erodrigufer/papayaChat/README.md

 # papayaChat

-Self hosted terminal chat service for the cloud.
+Self hosted terminal chat service for the cloud written in C.